 Insider Car Insurance Savings Tips for NJ Educators

-As we roll into summer and say goodbye to one of the strangest and most trying school years in recent memory, it’s time to breathe a sigh of relief, shake it off and take care of ourselves a little.
+As we roll into summer and say goodbye to the school year, it’s time to breathe a sigh of relief, shake it off and take care of ourselves a little.
 If you live anywhere near the Jersey Shore, this will most likely include pulling out the beach chair and umbrella and packing all of the day-at-the-beach essentials.
 If you are keeping it close to home this summer, you might be thinking about that home improvement project or much-neglected hobby.